lulafar/POC-solution/IoBuilders-POC.md

 **(3) Go into the details, about which tech/business methodologies, tools, etc..., you think fit best to the scenario, and the culture you like and makes sense to apply on this company**

-To deliver the answers to this questions, create a pull request on the following project, with a markdown file, containing your reviews.
+To deliver the answers to this questions, create a pull request on the following project https://github.com/Ferparishuertas/iobuilders, with a markdown file, containing your reviews.